 Papa Jack's Room

-He was also a good painter.
-The two swan panels, located on the top floor opposite the staircase, are painted by him as are the portraits of himself and his wife Leonie in the Blue Drawing Room.
-He also painted the golden child in the corner using his grumpy grandson Desmond as his model.
-He died in his nineties in January 1994 and was laid in the family vault.
+Jack was also a skilled hobbyist painter.
+The two swan panels, located on the top floor Nursery landing opposite the staircase, are painted by him, as are the portraits of himself and his wife Leonie in the Blue Drawing Room.
+He died in his eighties in January 1944 and was laid in the family vault in St. Salvator’s.

-In this room, guests will find gothic marbles with saints' niches, ogeeve arches and a marble relief depicting the baptism of Christ in Jordan by St. John.
-Sammy Leslie rescued these treasures - they had been ripped from the once beautiful high altar in Monaghan Cathedral and dumped in a field by a potty bishop.
-The present Sir John Leslie brought the Italian pictures and furniture from his house in Rome.
+In this room, guests will find gothic marbles with saints' niches, ogee arches and a marble relief depicting the baptism of Christ in Jordan by St. John.
+This decadent decoration makes it a premier hotel in Monaghan, and indeed Ireland.
+Sammy Leslie rescued these treasures - they had been removed from the once beautiful high altar in Monaghan Cathedral and put in storage in the 1960s.
+Sir John Leslie, 4th Bt., brought the Italian pictures and furniture home to Glaslough from his former residence in Rome.